danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 Lets go over the `authorizer` properties:

 - `arn`: must be the value of the Lambda Authorizer ARN we released and found in the AWS Lambda console.
 - `resultTtlInSeconds`: used to cache the IAM policy document returned from the Lambda Authorizer.
 When enabled (caching is disabled when set to `0`) and a policy document has been cached, the Lambda Authorizer wont be executed.
-According to the <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/configure-api-gateway-lambda-authorization-with-console.html" target="_blank" rel="noopener noreferrer">AWS docs</a> the default value is `300` seconds and the max value is `3600` seconds.
+According to the AWS <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/configure-api-gateway-lambda-authorization-with-console.html" target="_blank" rel="noopener noreferrer">docs</a> the default value is `300` seconds and the max value is `3600` seconds.
 - `identitySource`: where APIG should "look" for the bearer token.
 - `identityValidationExpression`: the expression used to extract the bearer token from the `identitySource`.